 While the pandemic changed the usual course for 2020, marking the first September Apple event in eight years without an iPhone due to production delays, Kuo predicts that 2021 will see a return to the company’s typical cadence.
 A March 24 report based on supply chain information also points to a late September iPhone 13 release date.
 And an April report from DigiTimes cited industry insiders who said production for the phones’ new chips is ahead of schedule, which should put the phone release back on a familiar, pre-COVID timeline.

 Read more: Every iPhone 13 rumor we’ve heard so far, including how much the iPhone 13 will cost

 If all of this is true, we can expect to get a first look at the iPhone 13 at an event at some point in September.

 Apple usually holds its events on Tuesdays or Wednesdays, and iPhone release dates typically are set about a week and a half after Apple announces the new devices.
 Usually, new iPhones are released on a Friday, around the third week of September.

-A few years ago, CNET took a deep dive into the Apple event timeline and emerged with a compelling.
+A few years ago, CNET took a deep dive into the Apple event timeline and emerged with a compelling Labor Day hypothesis, which you can read about here.
 Based on the 2021 calendar, the Labor Day rule would put the September Apple event (and the unveiling of the iPhone 13) on Sept.
 8, with a Sept.
 17 release date.